youmeizhang/interview-questions/Machine Learning/README.md

 * Fine-tuning the ConvNet: replace and retrain the classifier on top of ConvNet on the new dataset, fine-tune the weights of the pertained network by continuing the backpropagation.
 Maybe fine-tune the last few layers specifically
 * Pretrained models: since it takes a long time to train

+#### 84. Bias-Variance Trade off
+* Parametric or linear machine learning algorithms often have a high bias but a low variance.
+* Non-parametric or non-linear machine learning algorithms often have a low bias but a high variance such as KNN and SVM
+* Increasing the bias will decrease the variance
+* Increasing the variance will decrease the bias

+#### 85. K-folder cross validation
+* Shuffle the dataset randomly
+* Split the dataset into k groups
+* For each unique group:
+	* Take the group as a hold out or test data set
+	* Take the remaining groups as a training data set
+	* Fit a model on the training set and evaluate it on the test set
+	* Retain the evaluation score and discard the model
+* Summarize the skill of the model using the sample of model evaluation scores

+#### 86. VC dimension
+It is a concept that formally quantifies the power of a classification algorithm

+#### 87. Union bound
+P(A U B U C) <= P(A) + P(B) + P(C)

+#### 88. What would you do if the training loss stays constant?
+* check learning rate see if it is too slow
+* choose correct batch size
+* shuffle the data
+* try to test with a simpler model: fewer layers
+* check the code that the network is constructed properly, such as activation after CNN layer
+* normalization data into range [-0.5, 0.5].
+This could make a big difference in training

+#### 89. Why RNN has vanishing gradient problem and LSTM doesn’t suffer from this?
+* The gradient carrying information used in RNN parameter updates when the gradient becomes smaller and smaller.
+The parameter updates become insignificant which means no real learning is done.
+(The math) It is caused by a long series of multiplications of small values, diminishing the gradients and causing the learning process to become degenerate

+* LSTM solves the problem by creating a connection between the forget gate activations and the gradient computation.
+This connection creates a path for information flow through the forget gate for information that the LSTM should not forget.

+#### 90. Gradient clipping or gradient scaling
+They are used to avoid exploding gradients (large update to weights during training can cause a numerical overflow or underflow).
+Therefore, change the derivative of the error before propagating it backward through the network and use it to update the weights.
+Gradient scaling is normalizing the error gradient vector such that vector norm equals a defined value

+#### 91. Exploding Gradient Problem
+* Exploding gradient could happen in three situation:
+	* (1) poor choice of learning rate
+	* (2) poor choice of data preparation, not normalized
+	* (3) poor choice of loss function.
+* It is a problem in LSTM because it is given the accumulation of error gradients in the unrolled recurrent structure

+#### 92. GAN (generative adversarial network )
+It is unsupervised learning, generator generates the candidates while discriminative network evaluates them

+#### 93. How to find the best hyper parameters
+* (1) grid search: define a grid on n dimensions where each of these maps for an hyperparameter.
+For each dimension, define the range of possible value and then search for all the possible configurations and wait for the results to establish the best one.
+It suffers from curse of dimensionality.
+More dimension can explode the search in time complexity normally by an exponential factor.
+Usually uses this when n is less than 4
+* (2) random search: difference with grid search in step 1, random search picks the point randomly from the configuration space.
+We can explore hyper parameters space more widely with Random search (especially for the more important variables) and this help us to find the best configuration in fewer iterations.
+* (3) Bayesian optimization: both grid search and random search have same downside: each new guess is independent from the previous run.

+#### 94. L1-regularization vs. L2-regularization
+* difference: penalty term
+* l1: absolute value of magnitude, very large value will make coefficients zero hence it will under-fit
+* l2: squared magnitude.
+If lambda is very large then it will add too much weight and it will lead to under-fitting.
+This works very well to avoid over-fitting issue
+* key difference: l1 shrinks the less important features’s coefficient to zero thus removing some features altogether, so this works well for feature selection in case we have a huge number of features.